denten-books/plain-text/6-conclusion.md

 Legal scholars from Harvard's Berkman Center presented the coalition's concerns before the United States Copyright Office, Library of Congress.
-"The purpose of a medical device company’s source code is to enable the function of a medical device," they argued:
+"The purpose of a medical device company's source code is to enable the function of a medical device," they argued:

 > researchers like the members of this Coalition use the code in order to